Credential Assembly Service (CAS) & Law School Reports

 - Add all institutions of higher education that you have attended for which you need to submit transcripts (see Requesting Transcripts handout) by clicking on Add Institutions at the bottom of the Credentials page.

-- Submit the application components necessary to complete your CAS file, including transcript(s), letter(s) of recommendation, and an LSAT score (after taking the LSAT, no further action is necessary on your part to add the score to your CAS file).
+- Submit the application components necessary to complete your CAS file, including transcript(s), letter(s) of recommendation, and an LSAT score (after taking the LSAT and LSAT Writing test, no further action is necessary on your part to add the score to your CAS file).

 - Pay the $45 Law School Report fee for each law school to which you intend to apply (can be paid when you submit each application).